replicatedhq/kots/design/variadic_config.md

 * Configmap/secrets can only hold 1MB of data.
 No way to pass in an arbitrarily large file and have it passed along as configuration.
     * This more than likely eliminates the possibility of storing binary files.

+There is an ugly artifact of using comments

 ## Testing

 Write a summary of how this enhancement will be tested to ensure there are no regressions in the future.